YiH-Liu/Parameter-wise-prediction/README.md

 # Parameter-wise-prediction
-This repository contains several Julia codes associated with "Parameter-wise predictions for random walk models in the life sciences" by Yihan Liu, David J. Warne, and Matthew J. Simpson.
+This repository contains several Julia codes associated with "Parameter-wise predictions and sensitivity analysis for random walk models in the life sciences" by Yihan Liu, David J. Warne, and Matthew J. Simpson.
 The preprint is available at

 # Case1
  This file contains four sub-files: Data1, Data2, Analysis1 and Analysis2.